Auerilas/ecopy/docs/source/references.rst

 Hill and Smith (1976) Principle component analysis of taxonomic data with multi-state discrete characters. *Taxon* 25:349-255.

+Legendre (2000) Comparison of permutation methods for the partial correlation and partial mantel tests. *Journal of Statistical Computation and Simulation* 67:37-73

 Legendre and Legendre (2012) Numerical Ecology.
 Third Edition.

+Little and Rubin (2002) Statistical analysis with missing data.
+Second Edition.

-Pedregosa et al. (2001) Scikit-learn: marching learning in Python. *Journal of Machine Learning Research* 12"2825-2830.
+Pedregosa et al. (2001) Scikit-learn: marching learning in Python. *Journal of Machine Learning Research* 12:2825-2830.

 ter Braak and Verdonschot (1995) Canonical correspondence analysis and related multivariate methods in ecology. *Aquatic Sciences* 57/3:255-289.

+van Buuren et al. (2006) Fully conditional specification in multivariate imputation. *Journal of Statistical Computation and Simulation* 76:1049-1064.

+van Vuuren (2012) Flexible imputation of missing data.